Maurice Zucrow

-Maurice Joseph Zucrow (December 15, 1899 – June 1975) was a Ukrainian-born American scientist and aerospace engineer known for his contributions to the development of gas turbines and jet propulsion.
-Zucrow was born in Kiev and immigrated with his family to the United Kingdom in 1900.
+Maurice Joseph Zucrow (December 15, 1899 – June 1975) was a Russian-born American scientist and aerospace engineer known for his contributions to the development of gas turbines and jet propulsion.
+Zucrow was born in Kiev in Tsarist Russia and immigrated with his family to the United Kingdom in 1900.
 Young Maurice attended Central Foundation Boys' School in London.
 The family moved to the US in 1914.